RetronEletron/EmergeLibrary/README.md

 enforce=everyone
 retry=3
 ```
-Another thing you may do is add the user and an easy guide is on https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Finalizing and after adding an user you can set a password for it by doing password username of course replace username with your actual user.
+Another thing you may want to do, is to add the user and an easy guide is on https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Finalizing.
+After adding a user you can set a password for it, by doing password username of course replace username with your actual user.

-Another thing you can do is edit your hostname and if you are on openRC you want to edit /etc/conf.d/hostname and if you are on systemd then you would want to edit /etc/hostname and change the hostname gentoo to whatever hostname you want than save and exit out.
+Another thing you may want to do, is edit your hostname.
+If you are on openRC you'd want to edit /etc/conf.d/hostname and if you are on systemd then you would want to edit /etc/hostname and change the hostname gentoo to whatever hostname you want then save and exit out.

-Another thing you could do optionally is install sudo/doas for your normal user to be able to use root only commands like emerge.
+Another thing you could do optionally, is install sudo/doas for your normal user to be able to use root only commands like emerge.

-Another thing you should do is edit /etc/portage/make.conf by nano /etc/portage/make.conf or by your favourite text editor and replace the MAKEOPTS="-j8" or whatever number is in place of 8 than you should change it to the amount of CPU cores you have or want to give to compilations.
+Another thing you should do, is edit /etc/portage/make.conf by nano /etc/portage/make.conf or by your favourite text editor and replace the MAKEOPTS="-j8" or whatever number is in place of 8 than you should change it to the amount of CPU cores you have or want to give to compilations.

 # How do i create stage4's?